Stora Enso Oyj – Annual report – 31 December 2020

-In southern Laos, in the Saravane and Savannakhet provinces, our trial eucalyptus plantations are located near culturally and ethnically diverse villages.
-It is essential for us to engage in dialogues in a culturally appropriate way, based on informed consultation and participation, and to obtain community consent for our projects.
-FPIC is integrated into land identification and acquisition processes, which are implemented together with local communities and authorities.
+Respecting human rights, including Free, Prior, and Informed Consent (FPIC), in land identification, acquisition, and management is one of our highest priorities.
+These processes are implemented together with local communities and authorities.
+Community consultations, such as FPIC, are a key element in our human rights due diligence and forestry operations, especially concerning land leasing and indigenous peoples’ rights.
 Together with partners, we have developed various FPIC tools to ensure that communities understand the information that is shared with them, and regularly train our employees in community engagement and consultation.
-We also continue to enhance gender inclusion in land acquisition processes and community consultation meetings, which is an important part of FPIC.
+We also continue to enhance gender inclusion in community consultation meetings, which is an important part of FPIC.

 Access to remedy and grievance channels

 In accordance with the UN Guiding Principles on Business and Human Rights and our own Human Rights Policy, Stora Enso is committed to remedy situations where our activities have caused or contributed to adverse human rights impacts.
 Where violations are committed by third parties with links to Stora Enso through our operations, products, or services, we strive to use our influence together with the relevant stakeholders to ensure that those impacts are remedied.
-For example, our 50/50 joint operation Veracel in Brazil has worked closely with landless movements and authorities for several years to find and implement solutions to land distribution disputes.
+For example, our joint operation Veracel in Brazil has worked closely with landless movements and authorities for several years to find and implement solutions to land distribution disputes.
 Veracel has also helped stakeholders understand their rights to various services, including access to legal support.
-For more information, see page 25.
+For more information, see page 15.